 "Since his operation, he's kind of scared of people in scrubs," Charity remarks.

-The molecular analysis of Papi's tumor is in, and Dr. Hoffman has news both good and bad: Papi does not have the BRAF V600E mutation, which, on the one hand, means a somewhat better outlook.
+The molecular analysis of Papi's tumor is in, and the news is both good and bad: Papi does not have the BRAF V600E mutation, which, on the one hand, means a somewhat better outlook.
 On the other, it means chemotherapy.
 Papi's treatment will be relatively mild.
 He won't feel great, but he'll generally be able to function as normal.
 He probably won't lose much hair.

 And then, if all goes according to plan, it won’t be.